-Management is responsible for preparation of these consolidated financial statements and believes that they fairly represent the Company's financial position and the results of its operations in accordance with International Financial Reporting Standards.
-Management has included amounts in the Company's consolidated financial statements based on estimates, judgments and policies that it believes reasonable in the circumstances.
+Management is responsible for preparation of the financial statements and believes that they fairly represent the Company's financial position and the results of its operations in accordance with Canadian Generally Accepted Accounting Principles.
+Management has included amounts in the Company's financial statements based on estimates, judgments and policies that it believes reasonable in the circumstances.